Serg70877/battleEvo/README.md

 ## Getting Started

-You can run the launcher.bat or main.py to start the program. d
+You can run the launcher.bat or main.py to start the program.

 ### Controls